 ALSO READWant to become CM and don 'crown of thorns' for people of TN: Kamal Haasan Kejriwal launches e-RTI portal, says Delhi govt to ensure transparency Kejriwal releases Rs 30,000 subsidy each for 6,000 e-rickshaw owners Hearing implant surgery: Delhi govt to bear treatment cost of two kids Kejriwal moots detailed plan to tackle Delhi's dengue, chikungunya menace

+With this policy, they will be benefited a lot," he said, without elaborating the policy.
 The Delhi government is also planning to set up a Sports University to ensure sportspersons could simultaneously pursue and complete academic qualifications while pursuing sports careers.